shutterstock_1880314864.jpg

 • The Adoption Panel process

-• Post Adoption Support including Contact
+• Post Adoption Support including Maintaining Relationships

 Training is delivered by Qualified Social Workers including our colleagues from Family Finding Team and Post Adoption Support Team and supplemented by experienced adopters who share their first-hand experiences of the process.